AlexB52/uni_rails/README.md

 ## Installation & Usage

-See some examples of how the UniRails library can be used
+See some examples of how the UniRails library can be used.
+Running an example is a easy as `ruby filename.rb`

 -  [Hello world](/examples/hello-world.rb)
 -  [Todos app (JSON API)](/examples/todos-api.rb)